 Assisted Living: Fostering Independence with Support

 Assisted living facilities cater to individuals who need help with daily activities but do not require complex medical care.
-You maintain a significant degree of independence in this environment, often residing in a private apartment or room.
+In this environment, you maintain a significant degree of independence, often residing in a private apartment or room.
 Staff provide support with tasks known as Activities of Daily Living, or ADLs.

 Nursing Homes: Providing Skilled Medical Care